alessandrorepola/floss/README.md

 ## Overview

-PyFault automates the process of fault localization by:
+FLOSS automates the process of fault localization by:

 1. **Test Execution**: Running test suites with comprehensive coverage collection
 2. **Coverage Analysis**: Analyzing which code lines are executed by passing vs failing tests